21368 customer reviews

 Hermitage

 Hermitage is one of France's greatest wines.
 Its vineyards date back to the 4th century B.C.
 Hermitage wine was served at the tables of kings, notably that of Louis XIII.
-It is said that the Chevalier de Sterimberg, weary of fighting the Albigensians, repented by devoting himself to prayer and the cultivation of vines around a hermitage atop the hill of Tain.Hermitage was designated an AOC in 1937.
+It is said that the Chevalier de Sterimberg, weary of fighting the Albigensians, repented by devoting himself to prayer and viticulture around a hermitage atop the hill of Tain.Hermitage was officially recognized by the local AOC in 1937.

-It spans three communes in the Drôme department: Tain-l'Hermitage, Crozes-Hermitage, and Larnage on the left bank of the Rhône.
-The soils of the Hermitage vineyards consist of granitic sand covered with mica schist and gneiss, as well as patches of round alluvial pebbles (a diversity that explains the presence of specific vineyard sites within the appellation: Bessards, Greffieux, Méal, Rocoule, Beaumes, etc.).
-Sheltered from the north wind, most of the hillsides face south, thus benefiting from excellent sun exposure.
+It spans three communes in the Drôme department: Tain-l’Hermitage, Crozes-Hermitage, and Larnage, on the left bank of the Rhône.
+The soils of the Hermitage vineyard consist of granitic sand covered with mica schist and gneiss, as well as patches of rounded alluvial pebbles (a diversity that explains the presence of specific vineyard sites within the appellation: Bessards, Greffieux, Méal, Rocoule, Beaumes, etc.).
+Sheltered from the north wind, most of the slopes face south, thus benefiting from excellent sun exposure.

 Approximately 134 hectares of vineyards are currently in production, yielding an annual volume of nearly 4,300 hectoliters of wine.
-Hermitage wines are made from Syrah for the reds, with an authorized addition of 15% Marsanne and Roussanne, and from Roussanne and Marsanne for the whites.
-The appellation’s qualities are excellently showcased by producers such as M. Chapoutier, Delas Frères, the estates of E. Guigal, Jean-Louis Chave, and Tardieu Laurent, as well as Ferraton Père et Fils.
+Hermitage red wines are made from Syrah, with an authorized blend of up to 15% Marsanne and Roussanne, while the white wines are made from Roussanne and Marsanne.
+The appellation’s qualities are superbly showcased by producers such as M. Chapoutier, Delas Frères, the E. Guigal, Jean-Louis Chave, and Tardieu Laurent estates, as well as Ferraton Père et Fils.

-It spans three communes in the Drôme department: Tain-l'Hermitage, Crozes-Hermitage, and Larnage on the left bank of the Rhône.
-The soils of the Hermitage vineyards consist of granitic sand covered with mica schist and gneiss, as well as patches of round alluvial pebbles (a diversity that explains the presence of specific vineyard sites within the appellation: Bessards, Greffieux, Méal, Rocoule, Beaumes, etc.).
-Sheltered from the north wind, most of the hillsides face south, thus benefiting from excellent sun exposure.
+It spans three communes in the Drôme department: Tain-l’Hermitage, Crozes-Hermitage, and Larnage, on the left bank of the Rhône.
+The soils of the Hermitage vineyard consist of granitic sand covered with mica schist and gneiss, as well as patches of rounded alluvial pebbles (a diversity that explains the presence of specific vineyard sites within the appellation: Bessards, Greffieux, Méal, Rocoule, Beaumes, etc.).
+Sheltered from the north wind, most of the slopes face south, thus benefiting from excellent sun exposure.

 Approximately 134 hectares of vineyards are currently in production, yielding an annual volume of nearly 4,300 hectoliters of wine.
-Hermitage wines are made from Syrah for the reds, with an authorized addition of 15% Marsanne and Roussanne, and from Roussanne and Marsanne for the whites.
-The appellation’s qualities are excellently showcased by producers such as M. Chapoutier, Delas Frères, the estates of E. Guigal, Jean-Louis Chave, and Tardieu Laurent, as well as Ferraton Père et Fils.
+Hermitage red wines are made from Syrah, with an authorized blend of up to 15% Marsanne and Roussanne, while the white wines are made from Roussanne and Marsanne.
+The appellation’s qualities are superbly showcased by producers such as M. Chapoutier, Delas Frères, the E. Guigal, Jean-Louis Chave, and Tardieu Laurent estates, as well as Ferraton Père et Fils.

 For more information, visit the website at Hermitage